-1. How can one know Christ’s divine essence?
+1. How one knows Christ’s divine essence

 Bible Verses for Reference:

 “Jesus said to him, I am the way, the truth, and the life: no man comes to the Father, but by Me.
 If you had known Me, you should have known My Father also: and from now on you know Him, and have seen Him” (Jhn 14:6–7).